metabase/metabase/docs/embedding/static-embedding.md

 ![Powered by Metabase](./images/powered-by-metabase.png)

-The banner appears on signed embeds created with the Metabase open source version.
-You'll need to upgrade to a [paid plan](https://www.metabase.com/pricing) to remove the banner.
+The banner appears on signed embeds created with Metabase's open-source version.
+You'll need to upgrade to a [Pro or Enterprise plan](https://www.metabase.com/pricing) to remove the banner.

 ## Regenerating the secret key

 Your embedding secret key is used to sign JWTs for all of your [embedding URLs](#adding-the-embedding-url-to-your-website).
 You can find it under **Settings** > **Admin settings** > **Embedding**.

+To reiterate: this key is shared across all static embeds.
+Whoever has access to this key could get access to all embedded artifacts, so keep this key secure.

 **Regenerate key** will create a new secret key, and break any embedding URLs that used the old key.